sudar/wp-plugin-in-github/README.md

 - `-m` - The name of the main Plugin file.
 By default it is `plugin-name.php`
 - `-a` - The name of the Plugin's assets directory.
 By default it is assumed to be `assets-wp-repo`
 - `-t` - Path to the temporary directory.
 By default `/tmp` is used
+- `-i` - Path to the WordPress i18n tools directory.
+By default `../i18n` is used.
+You have to checkout a local copy of the i18n tools from http://i18n.svn.wordpress.org/tools/trunk/

 ### Convert readme file from md to txt format and vice versa